 - If your local pharmacy is closed, use the NHS pharmacy service search to find other nearby pharmacies and their opening hours.
 Some are open until midnight or even later, even on public holidays.

-- If you would prefer to speak to someone first, call 111 free of charge by dialling 111 on your mobile or landline.
+- If you would prefer to speak to someone first, call 111 free of charge on your mobile or landline.
 The person you speak to will also be able to look up an out-of-hours pharmacy or service in your area for you.